-Note: All tourdates are from the The Jeff Beck Group, except if noted otherwise.
+Note: All tourdates are from The Jeff Beck Group except noted otherwise.

 680127A 27th January: Norwich, England,